dylandhw/dylandhw/README.md

 🖥️ Focused on computer vision and machine learning in the longrun, currently enjoying writing fun python scripts and messing around with web dev!
    Favorite languages include, Python, C, and Go!

+📂 Some of my best projects are privated repos, please reach out to me on discord @ bluekuu if there is anything on my portfolio that you would like to see the codebase for!